Merisiel0/Merisiel0/README.md

 ## Hallo!
 I'm a software engineer student at ETS with a passion for graphics rendering and linux.

+Do note I self host my stuff.
+Most of the repos on this account have either been deleted or moved somewhere else.
+Feel free to explore though!

 ---

 ### Current projects: